Anika Moa

 Anika Rose Moa (born 21 May 1980) is a New Zealand recording artist and television presenter.
-Her debut album Thinking Room, was released in September 2001, which reached number one on the New Zealand Albums Chart and provided two Top 5 singles, "Youthful" (2001) and "Falling in Love Again" (2002).
+Her debut studio album Thinking Room, was released in September 2001, which reached number one on the New Zealand Albums Chart and provided two Top 5 singles, "Youthful" (2001) and "Falling in Love Again" (2002).
 Moa competed at the Rockquest songwriting contest in 1998, which led to a recording contract.
 She is the subject of two documentaries by film-maker Justin Pemberton: 3 Chords and the Truth: the Anika Moa Story (2003), detailing her signing to a record label and the release of Thinking Room, and In Bed with Anika Moa (2010) on her later career.

 Early life

 Anika Moa was born in 1980 in the Auckland suburb of Papakura.
 She grew up in Christchurch and attended Hornby High School.
 Her father Tia, who died in 2007, was Māori (Ngāpuhi, Te Aupōuri) and her mother Bernadette is of English descent.
 Moa and her siblings were raised by Bernadette, who was a member of a band, which performed three days a week.
 Moa met Tia at 13 – he gave her a guitar and encouraged her to learn songwriting on it.
 While at secondary school she joined musicals, choirs and rock bands.